What is on the packing list?

 All Overnight Camps:

-Check-in is from 1:30-2:00pm, so lunch will not be available on the first day.
-Please make sure your child eats lunch prior to registration.
+Check-in is from 1:30-2:30pm, so lunch will not be available on the first day.
+Please make sure your child eats lunch prior to drop-off.
 We'll provide a mid-afternoon snack before dinner.

 What should I do if I am running late and will miss registration or the designated drop-off time?